Cobordisms of sutured manifolds and the functoriality of link Floer homology: Properties of the cobordism map

-\begin{ex} If $(\W,\theta)$ is a symplectization, then $H(x,t) = t$ is a Lyapunov function for $X = (1-\mu) \partial_t + v.$ \end{ex}
+\begin{ex} If $(\W,\theta)$ is a symplectization, then $H(x,t) = t$ is a Lyapunov function for $X = (1-\mu) \partial_t + v$. \end{ex}

-\begin{defn} We say that the Liouville cobordism $(\W,\theta)$ from $(M_0,\g_0,\z_0)$ to $(M_1,\g_1,\z_1)$ is \emph{Weinstein}, if there exists a Lyapunov function $H$ for the Liouville vector field $X$ such that \begin{enumerate} \item a collar neighborhood $M_0 \times I$ of $M_0 = M_0 \times \{0\}$ is a symplectization of $(M_0,\g_0,\z_0)$ as in Example \ref{ex:sympl}, \item $H(x,t) = t$ for $(x,t) \in M_0 \times I,$ \item there is a collar neighborhood $\partial M_0 \times [0,2]$ of $\partial M_0$ in $Z$ that extends $\partial M_0 \times I,$ where $H(x,t) = t,$ \item $H \equiv 2$ on $(Z \cup M_1) \setminus (\partial M_0 \times [0,2]),$ \item $H$ has no critical points on $\partial W.$ \end{enumerate} \end{defn}
+\begin{defn} We say that the Liouville cobordism $(\W,\theta)$ from~$(M_0,\g_0,\z_0)$ to~$(M_1,\g_1,\z_1)$ is \emph{Weinstein} if there exists a Lyapunov function $H$ for the Liouville vector field $X$ such that \begin{enumerate} \item a collar neighborhood $M_0 \times I$ of~$M_0 = M_0 \times \{0\}$ is a symplectization of~$(M_0,\g_0,\z_0)$, as in Example~\ref{ex:sympl}, \item $H(x,t) = t$ for $(x,t) \in M_0 \times I$, \item there is a collar neighborhood $\partial M_0 \times [0,2]$ of $\partial M_0$ in $Z$ that extends $\partial M_0 \times I$, where $H(x,t) = t$, \item $H \equiv 2$ on $(Z \cup M_1) \setminus (\partial M_0 \times [0,2])$, \item $H$ has no critical points on $\partial W$. \end{enumerate} \end{defn}

-\begin{rem} Since $X$ points out of $W$ along $Z \cup M_1,$ the negative gradient flow lines of $X$ can only exit $W$ along $M_0.$ As explained in \cite{BEE}, all critical points of the Lyapunov function $H$ have Morse index at most two, and the stable manifolds intersected with regular levels $H^{-1}(c)$ are isotropic for the induced contact structure $\ker(\theta|H^{-1}(c)).$ Using \cite{Weinstein}, we see that one can build $W,$ viewed as a special cobordism from $M_0$ to $Z \cup M_1,$ from the symplectization of $(M_0,\g_0,\z_0)$ by attaching Weinstein one- and two-handles.
-A Weinstein one-handle attachment changes the boundary by taking a connected sum with a standard contact $S^1 \times S^2.$ Each Weinstein two-handle is attached along some Legendrian knot $K$ with framing $tb(K) - 1.$ \end{rem}
+\begin{rem} Since $X$ points out of $W$ along $Z \cup M_1$, the negative gradient flow lines of $X$ can only exit $W$ along $M_0$.
+As explained in~\cite{BEE}, all critical points of the Lyapunov function $H$ have Morse index at most two, and the stable manifolds intersected with regular levels $H^{-1}(c)$ are isotropic for the induced contact structure $\ker(\theta|_{H^{-1}(c)})$.
+Using the work of Weinstein~\cite{Weinstein}, we see that one can build $W$, viewed as a special cobordism from $M_0$ to $Z \cup M_1$, from the symplectization of $(M_0,\g_0,\z_0)$ by attaching Weinstein 1- and 2-handles.
+A Weinstein 1-handle attachment changes the boundary by removing two standard contact balls, and gluing a standard contact~$S^2 \times I$, or equivalently, by taking a connected sum with the standard contact~$S^2 \times S^1$.
+Each Weinstein 2-handle is attached along some Legendrian knot $K$ with framing $tb(K) - 1$. \end{rem}